kkzvlad/uaro-docs/docs/Auto_Events.md

 ![Find the Mushroom Announcement](img/Auto_Events/find-the-mushroom-announcement.png)

 During this event, **Black Mushrooms** are randomly summoned in one of the cities.
 Defeat them to earn 4x [Poring Coins](Poring_Coins_System.md) for each mushroom.
-The event ends once all mushrooms are defeated or after 30 minutes have passed.
+The event ends once all mushrooms are defeated or after 1 hour has passed and all mushrooms are despawned.

 ### Event Details
-- **Duration:** 30 minutes
+- **Duration:** 1 hour
-- **Frequency:** Every 2 hours
+- **Frequency:** Every hour
 - **Rewards:** ![Poring Coin](img/7539_1.png) 4x Poring Coins per mushroom killed

 ### Check Event Status